Swami Keshwanand Satyarthi

-Shri Swami Keshwanand Satyarthi Ji Maharaj (5 September 1943 - 25 June 2020) was an Indian saint of Shri Nangli Sahib lineage.
+Shri Swami Keshwanand Satyarthi Ji Maharaj (5 September 1943 - 25 June 2020) was an Indian guru of Shri Nangli Sahib lineage.
 The spiritual institution Paramhans Satyarthi Mission was led and governed by him.
 In 1985, Shri Paramhans Swami Ramanand Satyarthi Ji Maharaj anointed him as his spiritual successor and the patron saint of the Paramhans Satyarthi Mission.
 Swami Keshwanand Satyarthi Ji Maharaj travelled around the world and preached about spirituality and enlightenment.
 Swami Ramanand Satyarthi Trust, Shri Satyarthi High School, Shri Satyarthi Sevadal and Shri Satyarthi Sandesh Magazine were also administered under his guidance.